terramate-io/terramate/docs/cli/stacks/index.md

 description: Learn how stacks help you efficiently build and manage infrastructure as code projects at any scale with technologies such as Terraform.
 ---

+Before diving into the details of stacks, we recommend reading an insightful article on the CNCF blog by Tim Davis: ["Why you should break down your Terraform into stacks"](https://www.cncf.io/blog/2023/12/18/why-you-should-break-down-your-terraform-into-stacks/).
+This article provides valuable insights into the challenges commonly faced in Terraform projects and illustrates the role of Terramate in creating effective stack-based solutions.
+It's a good starting point for grasping the broader context and significance of using stacks in managing large-scale infrastructure.

 # About stacks

 A modular approach is recommended when working with Infrastructure as Code (IaC).
 This approach breaks the entire infrastructure code and state into **smaller** and **isolated** units, often referred to as ***stacks.***